 Common email list management mistakes

 • A lack of content diversity: Exclusively sending out promotional and sales-focused emails comes across as spammy and can negatively affect your business’s reputation.
-Put together different kinds of emails that add value, like educational newsletters.
+Create different kinds of emails that add value, like educational newsletters

 • Mistakenly prioritizing subscriber count: Having a large audience is great, but not essential.
-An engaged email list is much more valuable than a huge email list.
+An engaged email list is much more valuable than a massive email list

-• Not asking subscribers for their details: While you don’t want to ask contacts for too much information, collecting data like their names, birthdays, and interests can help you send highly personalized content that will resonate with them.
+Not asking subscribers for their details: While you don’t want to ask subscribers for too much information, collecting key data can help you send highly personalized content that resonates with them

 Your subscribers deserve good email list management

-All in all, maintaining a healthy email list is all about prioritizing your subscribers’ needs—be transparent, follow consent best practices, send personalized content that resonates with them, do everything you can to boost their engagement, and let them adjust their preferences and opt out if need be.
+All in all, maintaining a healthy email list is all about prioritizing your subscribers’ needs.
+Be transparent, follow consent best practices, and send personalized content that resonates with them.
+Do everything you can to boost subscriber engagement, like letting your audience adjust their preferences or opt-out of your list if necessary.

 FAQs about email list management best practices